Global Experience

 Jamaica

-Ad Council Jamaica The Ad Council is a uniquely American institution that thrives on a model of volunteerism and pro-bono support.
+The Ad Council is a uniquely American institution that thrives on a model of volunteerism and pro-bono support.
 A few countries have developed similar organizations but none so small as Jamaica, which unsuccessfully launched a similar organization in 2009.
-I’m working with a new Board of Directors to rethink the current organizational model.
-Through a series of stakeholder interviews, benchmarking best practices from around the world and board advising, I’m helping Ad Council Jamaica develop a strategy to become a viable, sustainable organization.
+I’ve worked with a new Board of Directors to rethink the current organizational model.
+Through a series of stakeholder interviews, benchmarking best practices from around the world and board advising, I’ve helped Ad Council Jamaica develop a strategy to become a viable, sustainable organization.

 Latvia, Lithuania, Estonia, Ukraine, Georgia, Armenia, Azerbaijan